By Jessie Hinds

 A savvy member of a retail super fund thinks about whether they should be in a growth fund or take a more defensive approach.
 Someone with their own super fund checks to make sure they’re complying with the ATO rules and that they’re maximizing the direct investment and tax efficiencies that a self managed super fund can offer.

 They also talk to a financial planner about how much they need to enjoy a comfortable retirement.
-If you’re in a spring cleaning mood, now would be a good time to book in for a chat with an Elston financial adviser.
+If you’re in a spring cleaning mood, now would be a good time to book in for a chat with your Elston financial adviser.
 It could make all the difference in the world to your super, and your peace of mind.

 *Source: Contribution caps | Australian Taxation Office (ato.gov.au)